Goon (film): Plot

-Doug encounters Rhea at a diner, where Rhea dismisses his belief that he is a hockey player, insisting that they are both "goons".
+Doug encounters Rhea at a diner, where Rhea dismisses his belief that he is a hockey player, insisting that they are both "goons", and asserts that fans just want to see them bleed.
 Though Rhea acknowledges Doug's physical prowess and gives Doug his respect, he warns him that if they ever meet on the ice, he will not hold back.
 The Highlanders, with Doug suspended and Laflamme hospitalized, lose to the Shamrocks.
 The aging captain of the Highlanders, an inexperienced fighter, challenges Ross to a fight.
 Ross offers him a chance to back out but the player declines and quickly loses.

 Doug reaches out to Laflamme and promises to always protect him on the ice; the incident touches Laflamme, who reconsiders his animosity towards him.
 In their next game, the Highlanders lead 2-1 thanks to strong teamwork between Doug and Laflamme.
 In the final seconds, Doug blocks a slapshot with his face and his ankle is injured in the ensuing scramble.
 The Highlanders win, but still need a win in a rematch with Rhea and the Shamrocks in their last game for a playoff spot.

 Eva breaks up with her boyfriend to be with Doug, declaring that she loves him.
 Doug later allows her now-ex-boyfriend to beat him up, believing that he deserves it for coming between them.

 After two periods, the Shamrocks are beating the Highlanders 2–0.
 Rhea and Doug mutually agree to fight in the third period.
 Although Rhea manages to knock him down and Doug re-breaks his recently injured ankle, Doug refuses to back down and eventually emerges victorious, leaving Rhea incapacitated on the ice, and knocking his tooth out.
 Ross smiles at seeing his tooth, satisfied that he lost to someone he considers a worthy opponent.

 Eva and his teammates help a seriously injured Doug off the ice and Laflamme, inspired by Rhea's defeat, scores a natural hat trick, giving the Highlanders a 3–2 lead.
 As the game enters its final minute, Eva comforts Doug in the locker room as he comments, "I think I nailed him."